Autonomous-driving synthetic data augmentation

 The method is built around a reusable generation pipeline, Uni-ControlNet-compatible initialization, and explicit condition-conflict suppression through PAM.

-RGB images are converted into semantic segmentation, depth, and edge conditions, while prompts are generated to change appearance without rewriting layout.
+RGB images are converted into semantic segmentation, depth, and edge conditions.
+Prompts are generated to change appearance without rewriting layout.

-Strong controllable diffusion priors are reused instead of relearning everything from scratch on a smaller autonomous-driving dataset collection.
+Strong controllable diffusion representations are reused instead of relearning everything from scratch on a smaller autonomous-driving dataset collection.

 PAM selects locally effective conditions so that low-frequency geometry and high-frequency contours do not collapse each other in the shared feature space.